alexsherry21/School_District_Analysis/README.md

 ![challengedistrict](challengedistrict.png)

-The removal of Thomas High School's ninth-grade class caused the following changes in the district summary (differences calculated using the unrounded module district summary dataframe instead of the formatted module district summary for accuracy):
+The replacement of Thomas High School's ninth-grade class caused the following changes in the district summary (differences calculated using the unrounded module district summary dataframe instead of the formatted module district summary for accuracy):

 - Decrease in average math score by 0.1 points
 - Decrease in math passing percentage by 0.2%